blakeblackshear/frigate/docs/docs/frigate/hardware.md

 #### Rockchip platform

-Frigate support hardware video processing on all Rockchip boards.
+Frigate supports hardware video processing on all Rockchip boards.
 However, hardware object detection is only supported on these boards:

 - RK3562
 - RK3566